Skip to main content

 We’re really pleased to once again be working in close partnership with Govia Thameslink Railway (GTR) – which runs Southern, Thameslink and Gatwick Express train services to and from Brighton – on the arrangements for Pride.

-We also suggest to keep checking the Southern or Thameslink websites for the latest information.
+Keep checking the Southern or Thameslink websites for the latest information and to buy your rail tickets in advance.

 All tickets to Pride events are now available with Payment Protection insurance.